![]() |

 time in South Africa.
 As he had a love for every being in his heart, he could

-not bear the rules and regulations practised by the then-British rulers
+not bear the rules and regulations practiced by the then-British rulers

 of South Africa.